easyoauth/Easyoauth-Example-Web-App/README.md

 - An authorization endpoint
 - An access token endpoint
-- An access token refresh endpoint
+- A request proxy endpoint

 These endpoints need to be utilized in the order displayed.
 The following steps describe the OAuth dance and how these endpoints fit unto it.